NickMaki/RepData_PeerAssessment1/PA1_Template.md

 ###5.2.Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

+First I calculate the average number of steps across intervals and whether weekday or weekend using weekend factor.

 ```r
 final1<-final